Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Results and Discussion

-In Figure~\ref{Fig:Fig_Coherence} we show coherence metrics for all qubits measured in the study.
-Here, each data point corresponds to the median of many measurements on one particular qubit.
-We observe that the ABAA processed devices have a higher median $T_1$ than both the unprocessed and the devices that were only heated to $80\degree$C, although the $T_2^*$ and $T_\phi$ values between sample sets are not distinguishable within the spread of the values, as shown in Table \ref{decoherence}.
+\change The coherence metrics are shown in Figure~\ref{Fig:Fig_Coherence}(b)-(d) for all qubits measured in the initial study, and corresponding loss is discussed and shown in the Supplementary Note 6 and Table 1. \stopchange Here, each data point corresponds to the median of at least 60 measurements on each qubit in the ensemble of $\approx$ 70 qubits. (see discussion in \change Supplementary Note 3.1 \stopchange) We observe that the ABAA processed devices have a higher median $T_1$ than both the unprocessed devices and the devices that were only heated to $80\degree$C, although the $T_2^*$ and $T_\phi$ values between sample sets are not distinguishable within the spread of the values.

-When analyzing processes that may reduce loss in qubits, it is useful to compare these metrics in the form of a frequency-normalized loss tangent ($1/(T_1 \times (f_{01})$); the ABAA tuned sample set has median loss tangent of $8.8\times10^{-6}$, while both the $80\degree$C annealed and unprocessed sets have median loss tangents of $1.0\times 10^{-5}$ and $1.1\times 10^{-5}$, respectively.
-We found that the coherence was typically improved after the ABAA process, indicating that the resistance trimming may have reduced the median loss tangent in the junction by about $2\times 10^{-6}$.
-Furthermore, the effects of the resistance trimming on the qubit frequencies are shown in Fig.~\ref{Fig:Fig_QubitFrequencies}(b), where we see that the increase of the resistance results in a reduced measured frequency, shown in Fig.~\ref{Fig:Fig_QubitFrequencies}(c) as orange stars.
-The expected frequencies (blue circles), compare well with the measured values.
-We also find the Ambegaokar-Baratoff relationship is consistent between junctions with ABAA applied vs. unprocessed with values of $(1.32\pm0.084)$~pH/$\Omega$ and $(1.27\pm0.109)$~pH/$\Omega$ respectively.
+When analyzing processes that may reduce loss in qubits, it is useful to compare these metrics in the form of a qubit decay rate normalized to frequency ($1/(T_1 \times (2 \pi f_{01})$); the ABAA tuned sample set has median loss tangent of $1.4\times10^{-6}$, while both the $80\degree$C annealed and unprocessed sets have median loss tangents of $1.7\times 10^{-6}$.
+We found that the coherence was typically improved after the ABAA process, indicating that the resistance trimming may have reduced the median loss tangent in the qubits by about $0.3\times 10^{-6}$.
+These qubits are similar to devices in Ref.~\cite{nersisyan2019manufacturing} and "Design B" from Ref.~\cite{wang2015surface}, where the junction has relatively low participation.
+Hence, the modest increase in $T_1$ reflects the electrode surfaces/materials-centric design of these qubits.